 Yogic breathing involves more than just breathing in deeply.
-Restoring balance is extremely important, and not only involves the breath taken in through the mouth but also how you breathe through your nostrils.
+Restoring balance is extremely important and consists of the breath taken in through the mouth and how you breathe through your nostrils.

 Ancient teachings refer to the left nostril as Ida and the right as Pingala.
 Yogic breathing aims to balance the two and remove blockages in the Sushumna Nadi.
 By changing the way you breathe, you can also influence your energy levels.